goenning/goenning/_posts/2019/2019-02-10-measuring-performance-website-multiple-locations-budget.md

 ---
 layout: post
-title: Measuring the performance of a website from multiple locations on a budget
+title: Using Azure Container Instances to measure performance of a website from multiple locations
 comments: true
 lang: en
 tags: [docker, web, performance, azure]